Nikon’s new Z 40mm f/2 lens and Z Fc camera look like vintage gear

 The lens covers a full-frame sensor, so it works with modern cameras like the Z6 II Nikon

 It focuses down to 0.96 feet and it’s weather sealed against dust and drips.
-It’s not the burly ruggedization Nikon gives its super high-end lenses, but it should be able to survive regular use and the occasional drizzle.
+It’s not the burly ruggedization Nikon gives its super -end lenses, but it should be able to survive regular use and the occasional drizzle.

 Nikon FM2 film camera